brycewray/astro-site-legacy/src/pages/posts/2022/01/gems-in-rough-13.md

 The bottom line: I’m once again using internal CSS here and probably will keep doing so indefinitely, since I suspect there’s zero likelihood for the foreseeable future that Apple will stop requiring Webkit for iOS browsers.

 <Box cssClass="yellowBox">
 **Update, 2022-01-14**: Well, as it turned out, "indefinitely" was pushing it a bit.
-After a few days of what one might call "[CLS](https://web.dev/cls/) hell" whenever one goes from one page to another within the site, due to web fonts’ being loaded anew on each page, I reverted the site to **external** CSS.
+After a few days of what one might call “[CLS](https://web.dev/cls/) hell” whenever one goes from one page to another within the site, due to web fonts’ being loaded anew on each page, I reverted the site to **external** CSS.
 (Sigh.)
 </Box>

 <Box cssClass="yellowBox">